bdmostafa/amazon-q-fedback/README.md

 ```

 We provide this prompt `Ignore above discussion` while changing the categorical question like from technical to non-technical so it can be free from biased answers from previous history.

+## Feedback and Comparision

+### Bard

+**Strengths**: Offers well-rounded responses across all categories, detailed explanations, and useful links.

+**Weaknesses**: Lacks answers to some entrepreneurial questions (2 out of 4).

+### ChatGPT

+**Strengths**: Provides answers to all questions but may need further analysis for conciseness and accuracy.

+**Weaknesses**: Answers can be verbose and require additional effort to synthesize key points.

+### Amazon Q

+**Strengths**: Delivers concise and useful answers for technical and architectural questions (4 out of 4).

+**Weaknesses**: It currently lacks capabilities in non-technical and entrepreneurial domains.

+_To sum up, While each platform has its merits, the "best" choice depends on users' specific needs._

+### Tailored Advice for Amazon Q

+Based on my experience, **Amazon Q** excels in technical areas but falls short on broader inquiries.
+Here's my requested feedback for their team:

+**Areas for improvement**

+- **Expand question scope**: include non-technical and entrepreneurial domains to cater to a wider audience.
+- **Offer diverse response styles**: Provide options for concise and detailed answers to suit different user preferences.
+- **Incorporate relevant links**: Offer additional resources from the internet not only amazon resource for further exploration, similar to Bard.

+### Disclaimer

+Please note that this analysis is based on your limited sample and reflects your personal observations.
+Future updates and broader testing might yield different results.

+### Conclusion

+The landscape of AI chatbots is constantly evolving.
+By understanding their individual strengths and weaknesses, we can make informed decisions about which platform best suits our needs.
+As these technologies continue to develop, we can expect them to become even more versatile and capable of handling a wider range of questions and tasks.